chrisekelley/coconut/README.md

 ## Form building tips

+Form definitions are deployed as a couchapp at docs/forms/_attachments.
+If you need to change the fields in the trichiasis form, edit trichiasis_surgery.json.

 There is an [explanation of forms here](https://github.com/chrisekelley/coconut/blob/coconut-pouch/couch/app/docs/forms.md).

 Change the routing after a form is submitted in QuestionView: